RajeshHegde/snowplow-google-analytics-plugin/instructions/shopify.md

 1. (Optional) HitTimestamp with the Hit scope.
    Click the +New Custom Dimension button.
 Add the name "HitTimestamp" and choose the Hit scope.

-1. (Optional) DocumentReferrer with the Hit scope.
-   Click the +New Custom Dimension button.
-Add the name "DocumentReferrer" and choose the Hit scope.

 1. (Optional) HitType with the Hit scope.
    Click the +New Custom Dimension button.
 Add the name "HitType" and choose the Hit scope.